 When coaches refer athletes to me, there is usually a mental block that is preventing the client from performing at a high level.
-For instance, before the pandemic, I had recently finished working with a professional endurance athlete who was not performing to her skill level.
-She had several setbacks, had lost one of her sponsors, was experiencing nausea, muscle tension and had chronic negative thinking.
+For instance, before the pandemic, I had recently finished working with a professional endurance athlete who was not performing to her skill level after several setbacks.
+She’d lost one of her sponsors, was experiencing nausea and muscle tension and had chronic negative thinking.
 During one of our sessions, she began talking about the race venue and how overwhelmed she was by the pressure of the situation.

 ABC Cognitive Restructuring

-This process asks athletes to do the following: first, describe the activating event that has triggered the negative thoughts and behaviors.
-Second, describe what the actual negative, maladjusted self-talk is.
+This process asks athletes to do the following: First, describe the activating event that has triggered the negative thoughts and behaviors.
+Second, describe the actual negative, maladjusted self-talk.
 Third, identify the consequences of those negative thoughts, which can include feelings, physiological sensations, and behaviors.
-And finally, have the athlete respond with rational thoughts to the automatic negative thoughts.
+Finally, have the athlete respond with rational thoughts to the automatic negative thoughts.

 Finally, we were able to identify rational responses to these negative thoughts by discussing what was actually within her control, as well as the fact that she had multiple successful performances on live television and the simplicity of the racing environment.